MoritzKronberger/FLAI/neural_net/dataset/collect_data/README.md

 bash create_settings.sh
 ```

-### Launch Python script

-Click 'Run Python File' in the top right corner, or right click -> 'Run Python File in Terminal'

 ### Record Dataset

-Create a new folder, in which the dataset should be stored, anywhere **outside** the repository.
+Create a new folder, in which the dataset should be stored, anywhere **outside the repository(!)**.

 In **settings.py** set **dataset_directory** to the absolute path of your dataset folder

-Run **record_signs.py**
+Run **record_signs.py**.

+To run click 'Run Python File' in the top right corner, or right click -> 'Run Python File in Terminal'

 If the wrong camera is being used, quit and adjust **camera** in **settings.py**.